atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 %
 I « -- -- - — n!
 Can I live to be
 I *
-“treated with such contempt ?"
+treated with such contempt ?"
 I
 t
 I
 i T *
-- it is not greater than that with
-“which you refused to repair the injury
+- it is not greater than that with which you refused to repair the injury
 » • *
-“you have done a fond; credulous girl,
+you have done a fond; credulous girl,
-I “by marrying her; though indeed,
-“even marriage would not be a rep dr a “> could stie but be brought to “look upon you in the light you dt ferve.
+I by marrying her; though indeed, even marriage would not be a rep dr a > could stie but be brought to look upon you in the light you dt ferve.
 Is it poshble for a woman to she. happy with the man who has balely Seduced her ?" i
 4.
 N • >*
 *, ^
 4 * ' *
 f
-“It is very weh, Sir, " replied Lumley, “mighty weh, Sir; but you will repent of this language.
-I have “not been accustomed to this manner “of talking, and from one fo every “way my inferior."
+It is very weh, Sir, " replied Lumley, mighty weh, Sir; but you will repent of this language.
+I have not been accustomed to this manner of talking, and from one fo every way my inferior."
 S '
 *
-“The
+The
 , h, ^
 tt *
 i